If you are looking for stages of Cerebral Palsy, click here.

 Pursuing a lawsuit on the basis of a child’s cerebral palsy injury can be a lengthy and complex process, and one should be aware of time limits on cerebral palsy lawsuits.
 Hospitals, obstetricians, physicians and other medical practitioners will not readily admit to medical errors or negligence.
 Insurance companies are not eager to make payments to injured parties, regardless of how deserving they may be.

-But the Chicago cerebral palsy injury attorneys of Salvi, Schostok & Pritchard P.C. have recovered significant settlements and verdicts in cerebral palsy injury lawsuits filed in Chicago and other Illinois courts.
+The Chicago cerebral palsy injury attorneys of Salvi, Schostok & Pritchard P.C., have recovered significant settlements and verdicts in cerebral palsy injury lawsuits filed in Chicago and other Illinois courts.
 Justice can be won for children and parents whose lives have been forever marred by medical error and/or negligence.

 The initial filing in the lawsuit will be called the “complaint.”